Become an Advocate

 Sharing your connection to ALS in person, over the phone, in an email or even a letter can help educate and mobilize our elected officials to take action!
 Advocates with ALS Northwest help change the laws and policies that affect all people with ALS and their families every single year.

-Choose the "Public Policy" interest using the email sign-up below to stay informed.
+Choose the "Public Policy" interest using the email sign-up below to receive actionable advocacy alerts.